Lemon Poppy Seed Muffins! Moist and bursting with bright citrus flavor, with a little added crunch from the poppy seeds. A delicious morning treat!

 Or try my favorite basic streusel recipe!
 This crumb topping would be fantastic made with white sugar and lemon zest.

+Room temperature: Once baked, these muffins can sit out at room temperature for 1-2 days.
 I actually like to keep them in the muffin pan, and just cover them loosely with plastic wrap.
 I find that if they are tightly covered or kept in an airtight container, they tend to become a little soggy.
 And if they are drizzled with glaze, that’s not really a good thing because the glaze will weep.
-So just a loose covering is best, to allow a little airflow but still keep things somewhat moist.
+A loose covering is best, to allow a little airflow but still keep things somewhat moist.

-Another option is to freeze the muffins.
-In a zip-top bag, they will keep for about 2 months.
+Freeze: Place muffins in a zip-top bag.
+They will keep for about 2 months in the freezer.
 Pop them in the microwave for 15 to 20 seconds to thaw and re-warm.

 How to Make Homemade Lemon Poppy Seed Muffins